Alaeddin2002/Lip_Sync/README.md

 http://127.0.0.1:5000/frames

-which takes the video (saved in results) and runs the previous functions to capture all the frames in them, enhances them, and save them alos in the results folder
+which takes the video (saved in results) and runs the previous functions to capture all the frames in them, enhances them, and save them also in the results folder

 Finally